-Any reference in this manual to a control that is preprogrammed means that the control must be programmed by a dealer or qualified radio technician using the radio programming software, in order to assign a feature to that control.
+Any reference in this manual to controls that are preprogrammed means that a qualified radio technician must use the radio programming software to assign a feature to a control.

-The programmable buttons can be programmed as shortcuts to radio functions or preset channels/groups depending on the duration of a button press:
+Your dealer can program the programmable buttons as shortcuts to radio functions or preset channels/ groups depending on the duration of a button press:

-- Press Pressing and releasing rapidly. - Long Press Pressing and holding for the preprogrammed duration (between 0.25 seconds and 3.75 seconds).
+Press Pressing and releasing rapidly.

+Long press Pressing and holding for the

+preprogrammed duration (between 0.25 seconds and 3.75 seconds).